Zamiell/stardew-valley/Min-Max_Guide.md

 * If you missed a day of watering your Parsnips for whatever reason, harvest the rest of them now and make a note of how many you harvested.
 * Pause the game and:
   * Calculate how much farming experience you currently have.
-		- Parnips give 8 XP each.
+    * Parnips give 8 XP each.
   * Calculate how many Kale you would need to get farming level 6, which is 3300 total XP.
-		- Kale gives 17 XP each.
+    * Kale gives 17 XP each.
-		- e.g. ((3300 - current XP) / 17)
+    * e.g. ((3300 - current XP) / 17)
-		- We need level 6 farming in order to get the Quality Sprinkler recipe.
+    * We need level 6 farming in order to get the Quality Sprinkler recipe.
+(The route will not work otherwise.)
   * Calculate how much gold you would need to buy that many Kale at 70g a seed.
 * Start clearing + hoeing + watering 200 squares.
 * At 8 PM, go into town from the Bus Stop.